tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 [Last time][blog-post-sockets], we saw that, with linear types, we could precisely capture the state of sockets _in their types_.
-In this post, I want to track the
+In this post, I want to use the same idea of tracking states in types, but applied to something more unusual: optimized data type representation.

-# Packed representation of data types #

-And now, for something completely different: optimized data type representation.

 Consider a simple tree type: